SinghTushar20/Learn-to-Code/07-Blockchain Development/Readme.md

 ## Credits

-- These are notes and my understanding of Blockchain and Blockchain programming using python from the Patrick Collins' freecodecamp course.
+- These are notes and my understanding of Blockchain and Blockchain programming using JS from the Patrick Collins' freecodecamp course.

 ## What is Blockchain